Civil Air Patrol

 2. Assistant Inspector General (IGA).
 A CAP Member who has been appointed by the wing or region IG, with the concurrence of their respective commander, as an Assistant Inspector General.
 IGA's must have completed both the Inspection Augmentee (IA) and Investigating Officer (IO) courses and be enrolled in the IG Specialty Track.

-5. Commendable.
+4. Commendable.
 Indicates a highly effective process implemented over a sufficient period of time that results in exceeding mission requirements.
 A commendable contain at least the following four elements: